-Today friends, I am sharing with you smoked Buffalo chicken shotgun shells!
+Today friends, I am sharing with you a smoked Buffalo chicken shotgun shells recipe!

 These tasty little appetizers are named because, well… they are shaped like shotgun shells.

 Basically it is a stuffed manicotti shell wrapped in bacon and today we are using some Buffalo chicken dip to keep things a little spicy!

 These shotgun shells use my leftover Traeger Buffalo chicken dip.

 You could use any leftover Buffalo chicken dip or even take some help from the store and use store bought dip.

 How to make smoked Buffalo chicken shotgun shells